 Statement from the Writer:

-My full name is Jessica Lowell Mason; I am a writer, a mother, and a social justice activist.
+My full real life name can be found here; I am a writer, a mother, and a social justice activist.
 Formerly, I wrote under the name Jessica Mason McFadden.
 Up until 2017, I never put limits on my writing, but I now have censors who have threatened me, criminalized me, and attempted to take away my basic human right to write and engage in performance art with creative abandon.